Uniswap/analytics-events/README.md

 ## Designing Events: The Trace Framework

-The [analytics](https://github.com/Uniswap/analytics) library implements the [Trace framework](https://slack.engineering/creating-a-react-analytics-logging-library/) to enable easy default properties and basic heiarchy of context.
+The [analytics](https://github.com/Uniswap/analytics) library implements the [Trace framework](https://slack.engineering/creating-a-react-analytics-logging-library/) to enable easy default properties and basic hierarchy of context.
 The following context properties are available, in order of specificity.
 This can be used directly for ease or logged manually for custom trigger events.

 | Context     | Description                                                                                                                           |
 | :---------  | :------------------------------------------------------------------------------------------------------------------------------------ |